cilium/tetragon/docs/content/en/docs/reference/grpc-api.md

 <a name="tetragon-FieldFilterAction"></a>

 ### FieldFilterAction
-Determins the behaviour of a field filter
+Determines the behavior of a field filter

 | Name | Number | Description |
 | ---- | ------ | ----------- |